 Where are the best clamming spots?

 Clamming requires a low tide, so anywhere the tide is out is a good spot to go clamming.
-Our most popular spots are Netarts Bay and Tillamook Bay.
+Our most popular spots are Netarts Bay and Tillamook Bay; you can find other spots in our online attractions map.
 Just be sure to check our tide book before you go out and give yourself enough time to get back to shore before the tide.

 I’m new to clamming, are there any classes in the area?